Reedley-College-CSCI/csci-40-course-project-ISXM77/README.md

 ## 1. Overview
 - What problem does your project solve?
 - My project solves the issue of having to manually keep track of a baseball game with traditional pen & paper
-- by allowing you easily keep track of the game using user input.
+- by allowing you to easily keep track of the game using user input.

 - Briefly describe the purpose and key features of your program.
 - My program keeps track of key team statistics based off of user input throughout each inning of a baseball game,